Facebook security breach affected 50 million people

 While access tokens aren't your password, they allow people to log into accounts without needing it.
 As a precautionary measure, Facebook logged about 90 million people out of their accounts, the company said.

-The social network said it discovered the attack earlier this week and informed law enforcement.
-The company said the investigation is in the early stages and Facebook does not yet know who was behind the attacks.
+The social network said it discovered the attack earlier this week.
+The company has informed the Federal Bureau of Investigation and the Irish Data Protection Commission.
+Facebook said the investigation is in the early stages and it does not yet know who was behind the attacks.

-"We face constant attacks from people who want to take over accounts or steal information around the world," CEO Mark Zuckerberg said in a Facebook post.
-"While I'm glad we found this, fixed the vulnerability, and secured the accounts that may be at risk, the reality is we need to continue developing new tools to prevent this from happening in the first place."
+"This is a really serious security issue," CEO Mark Zuckerberg said on a conference call with reporters Friday.
+"This underscores there are just constant attacks from people who are trying to take over accounts and steal information from our community.
+This is going to be an ongoing effort."

-The news comes as Facebook has been under intense scrutiny for its ability to keep people's data safe.
+The news comes as Facebook has been under intense scrutiny for its ability to keep the data of its more than 2 billion users safe.
 The company is still reeling from its Cambridge Analytica scandal in March, in which a UK-based digital consultancy harvested the personal information of 87 million Facebook users.

-The vulnerability disclosed on Friday came from a change issued in July 2017, when Facebook adjusted how people could upload videos.
-Facebook is still investigating the attack, and does not know how much information was stolen or who is behind the hack.
+The vulnerability disclosed on Friday came from a change issued in July 2017, when Facebook pushed a feature that prompted people to upload "Happy Birthday" videos, Facebook vice president of product management said on the call.
+The company is still investigating the attack, and does not know how much information was stolen or who is behind the hack.
 Because it was access tokens stolen and not passwords, Facebook said that affected users don't need to change their security settings.

 Access tokens are a set of code that are granted to a user after logging in for the first time.
 They're often used across websites so that you don't have to log back in every time you go to a page.
 Facebook uses them for logins, and allows for secure access without needing a password.